 For a full review of drug interactions beyond food and supplements — including prescription medications — see the Biktarvy drug interactions guide.

-This article was reviewed by Dr. Neha Mishra, MD, and written by Ana Goios in accordance with SunnyPharma’s Editorial Policy.
+This article was reviewed by Dr. Neha Mishra, MBBS, MD, and written by Ana Goios in accordance with SunnyPharma’s Editorial Policy.
 Content is reviewed for clinical accuracy, updated when guidelines change, and written to inform — not replace — the advice of a qualified healthcare provider.

 References

 - Gilead Sciences.
 Biktarvy US Prescribing Information — Section 7 (Drug Interactions) and Section 12 (Clinical Pharmacology).
-January 2024.
+2025.

 - Kirby BJ, et al. Pharmacokinetic drug interaction profile of bictegravir.
 Clin Pharmacokinet.
 2020;59(3):271–283.

 - DHHS Panel on Antiretroviral Guidelines.
-Drug Interactions.
-Updated January 2025. clinicalinfo.hiv.gov
+Drug Interactions. clinicalinfo.hiv.gov

 - Liverpool HIV Drug Interactions Database.
 Bictegravir interaction checker.
-Accessed March 2026. hiv-druginteractions.org
+Accessed July 2026. hiv-druginteractions.org